mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 It's easy to get distracted because finishing the book feels like such a distant goal.
 And because it's a book about writing, I feel like my writing has to be perfect, so I get hung up on wordsmithing everything.

-I think I'll have a better sense of what the work is like once I publish my first sample chapter and see reader feedback, so I'm going to just push on until that's done.
+I think I'll have a better feel for the book once I publish my first sample chapter and see reader feedback.
+I'm just going to push on until that's done.

 ## Fuzzing is super fun

 Notwithstanding the previous section, I had a lot of fun last month with fuzz testing.

 For most of November, I had a few hours to myself when I was waiting for my three-month-old's first wakeup of the night, which could happen anywhere from 1-4 hours after we put him to bed.
-In those hours, it's hard to focus on programming because I'm tired from the day and could be interrupted at any moment, but it's the perfect time to fuzz test stuff.
-Fuzzing requires a relatively low level of focus, as it's a lot of trial and error just getting things set up.
+In those hours, it's hard to focus on programming because I'm tired from the day and could be interrupted at any moment, but it's the perfect time to fuzz test.
+Fuzzing requires a relatively low level of focus, as it's mostly trial and error just getting things set up.

 ### Fuzzing openc2e